Pomegranate Raita (Anar Raita)

 Frequently Asked Questions

 Taking out pomegranate arils from the fruit is an easy process.
-Be careful while taking out the seeds as the juice could permanently stain your clothes and the chopping board.
+Be careful while removing the seeds; the juice could permanently stain your clothes and the chopping board.
 Use an old chopping board and wear something you wouldn’t mind a few stains on.

 Wash the pomegranates and wipe them using a kitchen towel.